Captain Fantastic | Can a family thrive away from society?

 A colorful and pleasant mother nature

-The way in which colour is used in Captain Fantastic becomes one of a series of useful narrative tools.
+The way in which color is used in Captain Fantastic becomes one of a series of helpful narrative tools.
 Bright and luminous scenery contrasts with the inner tragedy experienced by different families.
-Most notably, the tones of the colourful clothes of Ben’s family stand out during the funeral, full as it is of black-clad mourners.
+Most notably, the tones of the colorful clothes of Ben’s family stand out during the funeral, packed as it is of black-clad mourners.

 Scenes filmed in closed spaces are rare.
 The dramatic intensity that arises in human conflict echoes in images rich in the vibrant colors of nature, open spaces, and uncontaminated panoramas.
 In Captain Fantastic nature is challenging, but welcomes whoever wants to enter it, giving it the respect it is due: danger awaits, however, at the very point where the roots of the woods start giving way to the land that is the encroachments of modernized society.